dmlc/xgboost/doc/build.rst

 Windows versions of python are built with Microsoft Visual Studio.
 This has multiple issues:

-1. VS is proprietary and commercial software (it may be illegal to install the free version in your org).
+1. VS is proprietary and commercial software.
 While Microsoft provides a free edition (Community Edition), installing it may be illegal in your organization.
-2. Visual Studio contains telemetry, as documented in [Microsoft Visual Studio Licensing Terms] (https://visualstudio.microsoft.com/license-terms/mt736442/).
-It [has been spotted on inserting telemetry](https://old.reddit.com/r/cpp/comments/4ibauu/visual_studio_adding_telemetry_function_calls_to/) into apps.
-It cannot even be easily downloaded without running the app collecting telemetry.
+2. Visual Studio contains telemetry, as documented in `Microsoft Visual Studio Licensing Terms <https://visualstudio.microsoft.com/license-terms/mt736442/>`_.
+It `has been spotted on inserting telemetry <https://old.reddit.com/r/cpp/comments/4ibauu/visual_studio_adding_telemetry_function_calls_to/>`_ into apps.
+At least the Community Edition cannot even be easily downloaded without running the app collecting telemetry.
 These facts have raised privacy and security concerns among some users and system administrators.
 Running this kind of software may be against the policy of your organization.
 3. g++ usually generates faster code on ``-O3``.

 So you may want to build XGBoost with g++ own your own risk.
 This opens a can of worms because MSVC uses Microsoft runtime and MinGW-w64 uses own runtime, and runtimes have different incompatible memory allocators.
 But in fact this setup is usable if you know how to deal with it.
 Here is some experience.